-As in 2014, overdose deaths in 2015 involving prescription opioids (excluding the category of synthetic opioids that includes fentanyl) rose only slightly, suggesting that efforts in recent years to reduce the misuse of these drugs may be having an impact.
-Despite this, in 2015, 17,536 deaths involved an opioid medication and approximately 3.8 million people reported misusing such medications in the month prior to their interview.
+As in 2015, overdose deaths in 2016 involving prescription opioids (excluding the category of synthetic opioids that includes fentanyl) rose only slightly, suggesting that efforts in recent years to reduce the misuse of these drugs may be having an impact.
+Despite this, in 2016, 19,354 deaths involved an opioid medication and approximately 3.4 million people reported misusing such medications in the month prior to being interviewed.

 There are several principal factors contributing to the current nationwide heroin crisis: the increased availability of heroin in the U.S. market, including the availability of purer forms of heroin that allow for non-intravenous use; its relatively low price; and some people who use controlled opioid prescription drugs for non-medical purposes transitioning to heroin use.
 Heroin use has spread into suburban and rural communities and is growing among most socioeconomic classes, age groups, and races.
 Furthermore, the emergence of clandestinely produced fentanyl and other high potency synthetic opioids in the illicit drug market is fueling the high mortality rate and compounding our country’s current opioid crisis.

 To address the opioid epidemic, ONDCP works with Federal agencies and other partners to:

 - Decrease the excess prescription opioid drug supply in circulation;

 - Educate patients and prescribers on the risks involved with opioid prescribing;